| Title | Late Modern English language use across gender and class: a historical sociolinguistic investigation |

 | Co-director of thesis | |

-| Summary of thesis | My doctoral project focuses on the forms and developments of literacy among working-class girls and women during the first part of the 19th century.
-In my thesis, I will explore if working-class females were in possession of a 'stitching literacy', i.e. the capacity to 'write' with needle and thread.
-To do this, I will perform linguistic analyses of the language used in pauper letters (written by women) from the LALP corpus and of the language used by Elizabeth Parker (a working-class girl having worked as a maid) on her stitched text sampler (ca. 1830), now in the V&A textile collection.
-A comparison of these linguistic elements will be included in my research. |
+| Summary of thesis | My doctoral project focuses on the forms and developments of literacy among working-class girls and women during the Late Modern English period (18th and 19th centuries).
+In my thesis, I will explore if working-class females acquired a kind of 'needle literacy', i.e. the capacity to 'write' with needle and thread, instead of writing with pen and ink.
+To do this, I will perform linguistic analyses of the language used in pauper letters (mainly written by women) from the LALP corpus and of the language used by Elizabeth Parker (a working-class girl who worked as a domestic servant) on her stitched text/ile (ca. 1830), now in the V&A textile collection, as well as textile samplers worked by (presumably) lower-rank girls.
+Both a quantitative and a qualitative analysis will be presented. |

 | Status | beginning |